Exploratory data analysis and

 For the philosophical foundation of EDA, please consult Yu (1994 April).
 EDA is a philosophy/attitude rather than a collection of techniques.

 To acquire a deeper understanding of data visualization, please read Yu and Behrens (1995).
-For a very thorough discussion on this topic, please study Yu (1995b).
+For a very thorough discussion on this topic, please study Yu (1995b) and Yu (2010).

 * For example, George Mendel (1824-1884), who is considered the founder of modern genetics, established through his scientific findings, the notion that physical properties of species are subject to heredity.
 Mendel conducted a fertilization experiment to confirm his belief.
 In his experiment, he followed up several generations of plants to observe how specific genes carried from one generation to another.
 While the reported data largely conform to the inheritance hypothesis, R. A. Fisher (1936) questioned the validity of Mendel's study.
 Fisher pointed out that Mendel's data seemed "too good to be true."
 Using Chi-square tests, Fisher found that Mendel's results were so close to what would be expected that such agreement could happen by chance less than once in 10,000 times.